 Those delegates taking the BCS certificate will need to spend 60-90 minutes each evening whilst on the course doing revision and example examination questions.

-If you are taking and booking the BCS exam on code REEX-2 you must bring photographic identification with you (passport, driving license or student card), as it is a BCS requirement to produce it for the invigilator prior to the exam.
+You must bring photographic identification with you (passport, driving license or student card), as it is a BCS requirement to produce it for the invigilator prior to the exam.
 Failure to produce a valid form of photographic identification will result in a candidate not being able to sit the exam.
 For any questions about what form of identification is acceptable please contact your Account Manager or the QA Examination Administration team on 44 (0)1793 696273.

 BCS allow additional time for candidates who have a disability or whose native language differs to that of the examination paper.
 Full details are provided in the BCS Reasonable Adjustments Policy which is available to view on the BCS website.
 If you believe you qualify for this then please notify the Exam Administration team on the details below as early as possible.
 At least two weeks' notice will be required for processing this request.
 Delegates failing to advise QA and provide evidence when requested, may not be allowed the additional support offered via the BCS policy.
 QA Exam Administration can be contacted by email email@example.com or by phone 44(0) 1793 696162.

-Following your exam you will be sent an email from BCS asking you to register for your exam.
+Following your course you will be sent an email from BCS asking you to register for your exam.
 Once you have registered and your exam results become available then you will be able to log back into your account and view your results.

 At the end of this course you will be able to: